farhantandia/Android-App-Dev/GithubUserApp/README.md

 - Implementing a database CRUD in an application
 - Implementing Alarm Manger to run a process at a certain time repeatedly and displays notification on the device)
 - Creating consumer applications to test Content Providers in providing data
-- Applications must be able to add  and remove  users from the favorite list
+- Application must be able to add  and remove  users from the favorite list
 - Added Stack Widget to display the user's favorite list.
 - A splash screen that matches the theme of the application